 Overall, lending levels during the review period reflected excellent responsiveness to credit needs in local communities.
 The Bank extended 39 community development loans totaling $202 million.

 The Bank continues to focus its time and energy to help address housing affordability in Utah.
 Loans helped finance the development or rehabilitation of affordable housing, which was identified as a critical need in the CRA.
 Many of the Bank’s loans also provided infrastructure, including water treatment facilities and improvement of power lines in rural areas.
 These types of loans support job creation and retention for individuals in those areas.

 Since 1952, Bank of Utah has been deeply committed to empowering our communities and our neighbors.
 For 2022, Bank employees provided 736 service hours to 33 organizations, including Catholic Community Services, Family Promise, Junior Achievement and more.
 During these service opportunities, employees addressed a number of community needs by providing financial literacy, assistance for nonprofits that help victims of abuse, and service to organizations that promote affordable housing for low- and moderate-income families.

-Bank of Utah’s CRA Investment goal is 5% of the total investment portfolio.
-The year 2019 ended with a total outstanding CRA investment of $7,390,566 or 5.7%.
-The bank is generous with its donations within its assessment areas.
-In 2019, the bank donated $108,804 to qualified non-profit organizations within the assessment area.
+Bank of Utah’s CRA investment goal is 5 percent of the total investment portfolio.
+The year 2022 ended with a total outstanding CRA investment of $39,025, or 9.49 percent of total investments, 1.62 percent of assets and 11.42 percent of capital.
+The Bank is generous with donations within the communities it serves.
+In 2022, the Bank donated $101,138 to qualified nonprofit organizations within those communities.